 9. Deepawali – Tihar festival (October).

 Tihar 5 day-long festival of lights, honoring Yama, God of Death.
 1st day is to worship a crow informant of Yama.
 2nd day is dogs day, a dog is the agent of Yama.
 3rd day is the day to worship Laxmi the goddess of wealth.
-4th day is the self-respect day also a day for draught animals, oxen.
-5th day is the brother’s day.
+4th day is self-respect day also a day for draught animals and oxen.
+5th day is brother’s day.
 This festival is a time of lights and tinsel decorations, fancy sweets, and juicy fruits.
-With roughly 80% of people in Nepal are Hindus and celebrates Dashain and Tihar festival.
-In that capacity, Dashain festival celebrates is for 15 days and Tihar celebrates 5 days.
+Roughly 80% of people in Nepal are Hindus and celebrate Dashain and Tihar festivals.
+In that capacity, the Dashain festival celebrates for 15 days and Tihar celebrates for 5 days.
 In addition, the importance of celebrating Dashain and Tihar marks reunions, happiness, and the triumph of good over fiendishness.

 10. Lhosar festival (February) information in Nepal.

 Sherpas and Tibetans welcome their New Year with feasts, family visits, and dancing.
 Families put on their finest clothes and jewelry and exchange gifts.
 Buddhist monks offer prayers for good health and prosperity and perform dances at the monasteries.
 Colorful prayer flags decorate streets and rooftops.
 And the colors seem especially brilliant at the Bouddha and Swayambhu stupas.
 Crowds of celebrants at Bouddha bring in the New Year by throwing tsampa (roasted barley flour) into the air.